MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 3. A preview of the report is available in the Query Editor.
 4. A detailed report name and description can be created with the edit box at the bottom.

-## Why does CQD data from Skype for Business look different than CQD data from Teams?
+## Why is CQD data from Skype for Business different than CQD data from Teams?

 If you're trying to compare data between the older CQD from the Skype for Business legacy portal (cqd.lync.com) and the latest CQD for Teams (cqd.teams.microsoft.com), you'll quickly notice that the data doesn't match.
 That's because CQD in Teams reports on many additional calling scenarios.
 If you're still using reports from the older CQD from the Skype for Business legacy portal, use this article to help you interpret those reports: [Call Quality Dashboard for Skype for Business Server](https://docs.microsoft.com/skypeforbusiness/management-tools/call-quality-dashboard/call-quality-dashboard).

-To learn more about the differences between the older CQD, read the [Introducing the Advanced Call Quality Dashboard](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Introducing-the-Advanced-Call-Quality-Dashboard/ba-p/972586) blog, from November 5, 2019.
+To learn more about the differences between the older and latest CQD, read the [Introducing the Advanced Call Quality Dashboard](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Introducing-the-Advanced-Call-Quality-Dashboard/ba-p/972586) blog, from November 5, 2019.

 ## Open CQD from the Skype for Business legacy portal